tokudayo/NekoNet/README.md

 ![Facenet's structure](./_static/structure.png)

 So far, we have experimented with two CNN backbones: MobileNetV3-Large and EfficientNetV2-B0.
+For embedding dimensions, we have tried 64-D and 128-D.

 #### What can be further improved
 From what we observed, here are some factors that can be improved for better results:
 - **The data**: We would want more images per cat, no duplicate classes and more distinct classes.
-- **The model**: We tried moderately small CNN backbones and 64/128 embedding dimensions.
-Using larger backbones or higher embedding dimensions may produce better result, but would be marginal or have no effect unless we have a better dataset.
+- **The model**: We tried moderately small CNN backbones and embedding dimensions.
+Using larger backbones or/and higher embedding dimensions may produce better results, but would be marginal or have no effect unless we have a better dataset.
-- **The hyperparameters**: We have tried very few combinations of triplet loss margin and the weight of GOR loss.
+- **Hyperparameters**: We have yet to conclude the best hyperparameters (triplet loss margin, weight of GOR loss) when fitting on the dataset.
+- **Training procedure**: It is recommended to use very large batch size when training triplet loss network, but for performance reason we used at most 64.

 ### Installation
 ### Pretrained models